automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Chilesaurus.md

 # Chilesaurus
-## Description: This plant-eating theropod was recently discovered in Chile.
+## This plant-eating theropod was recently discovered in Chile.